 We believe the proposed definition of the observer as a probability space over all experiments in nature to be a more powerful formulation of fundamental physics as it is automatically entailed from a mere reformulation of mathematics sufficient to make it coherent and complete with respect to the experience of the observer in nature.
-It is a self-evident, self-sufficient, and "philosophically safest" construction that straightforwardly organizes itself into a model of fundamental physics as the "least encumbering" model of observer participation.
+It is a self-evident, self-sufficient, and "philosophically safest" construction that straightforwardly produces the model of reality as the mathematically "least encumbering" model for the observer to operate in.